YuukanOO/templatron/README.md

 As you can see, occurences of `{$n}` as been replaced by the argument value at the `n` index.
 You can also pass default values for placeholders as shown in  `{$2-avatar}.png`.
 You can replaced the `-` with any non whitespace character and it will still work.

 The same applies for file content.
-So if I had this text in the template file `README.md`:
+So if you had this text in the template file `README.md`:

 ```markdown
 {$0 Untitled}